F Collar: Accolades

 The Collar racing oars have been exported to every Western Country as well as regularly exported to Australia, New Zealand and America.
 Used in every Olympic games from 1952 to 1984 as well as international competitions.
 In 1970 two pairs of sculls were supplied to Sidney Genders and were used to successfully row the Atlantic, later followed by Chay Blyth and John Ridgway (sailor).

-The present day
+Present day

 Collars led the field of oar making until early 1980 when modern advances resulted in the introduction of a carbon fibre oar.
 Pioneered by the Dreissigacker brothers the new material provided a lighter and stronger oar, and by 1985 regular orders had dried up.
 Still providing recreational, specialist sculls and oars Collars were to move their primary focus to the yachting market that had been steadily growing in the background.

 With a change of hands and ownership the Collar brand is currently owned by Freeland Yacht Spar Limited based in Dorchester on Thames near Oxford, where a staff of 13 still produce wooden oars, masts and spars for yachts from all round the world.